-Not sure what to do with your old photos and documents?
-Make space in your home and preserve your mementoes with our step-by-step guide.
+Wonder what to do with your old photos and documents?
+Make space in your home and preserve your mementos with our step-by-step guide.

-You have the choice of getting the documents and photos scanned by a professional company or doing them yourself.
+To digitize your life, you have the choice: get your most important documents and photos scanned by a professional company or do the scanning yourself.

 Portable Document Scanning

-To remain paperless after having digitised all your photos and documents, we use and recommend the Office Lens smartphone app and its in-built scanning feature.
-You can scan any receipt, invoice and other physical documents you may have (to a PDF format) and then automatically store them in its file storage platform.
+To remain paperless after having digitized your most important photos and documents, we use and recommend the Office Lens smartphone app and its in-built scanning feature.
+You can scan any receipt, invoice and other physical document you may have and automatically store it as PDF file on the file storage platform.